ThinkDataEd/student/docs/unit1/essential.md

 Analysis step of the Data Cycle, though humans need to tell the computer which plots to examine.

 ###**<u>[Lesson 13: RStudio Basics](lesson13.md)</u>**
-The computer has a syntax, and it can only understand if you speak its language.
+The computer has a syntax, and you can only understand it if you speak its language.

 ###**<u>[Lesson 14: Variables, Variables, Variables](lesson14.md)</u>**
 To examine whether two (or more) variables are related, we can plot their distributions on the